patty-rose/Trails.Solution/README.md

 ![Dev Team](/img/devsPic.jpg)

-#### A web application map api built to create hiking trails by placing markers on the map.
+#### Team developed application utilizing ArcGIS mapping API to create user-generated hiking landmarks and trails and store them in a .NET web API.

 ## Technologies Used